Scottish Episcopal Church: Bishops and Primus

-All sees except Edinburgh (founded by Charles I) stem from sees of the Catholic Church in Scotland.
-The bishops of the Episcopal Church are direct successors of the prelates consecrated to Scottish sees at the Restoration.
+All sees stem from sees of the Catholic Church in Scotland, except Edinburgh which was founded by Charles I. The bishops of the Episcopal Church are direct successors of the prelates consecrated to Scottish sees at the Restoration.
 The bishops are addressed Right Reverend.

 The College of Bishops constitutes the episcopal synod, the supreme court of appeal.

-This synod elects from among its own members a presiding Bishop who has the title of Primus (the title originates from the Latin phrase Primus inter pares – 'First among equals').

-The Primus of the Scottish Episcopal Church, the presiding bishop of the Scottish Episcopal Church, is elected by the episcopal synod from among its members.
-His duties are:
+The Primus of the Scottish Episcopal Church is the presiding bishop of the church, elected by the episcopal synod from among its members.
+The title originates from the Latin phrase Primus inter pares – 'First among equals'.
+Their duties are: